pvdz/zeparser3/tests/testcases/const_statement/binding_generic/in_export_decl/destructuring/object/dynamic_property_destructuring_missing_alias_and_init.md

 Parsed with the module goal.

 `````
-throws: Tokenizer error!
+throws: Parser error!
-    Was looking for a colon or paren open, found `}` (125 / 0x7d) instead
+  A computed property name must be followed by a colon or paren

 export const {[x]};
                  ^------- error